nikches/react-native-models/README.md

 - setters/getters for model's properties;
 - verification of property types;
 - filling models from the state;
 - serialization/deserialization of Date and RegExp objects not supported yet.
-Instead, it should be used strings.
+Instead of it should be used strings.

 ### Examples